Dany Kane: Biker war

-Kane committed at least 11 murders from 1994 to 1997 during his time as the most highly placed RCMP informer in the Hells Angels.
-In September 1995, Kane was involved in the murder of a drug dealer, Stéphane Boire.
 On 3 March 1996, Kane killed Roland Labrasseur, a drug addict who had fallen behind in his debts to the Hells Angels by driving him out to the countryside south of Montreal, where he shot him in the head by a remote rural road.
-Kane had killed Labrasseur on Carroll's orders.
+Kane was later to say in 2000 that he killed Labrasseur on Carroll's orders.
 Kane in his reports blamed the murder on a Hells Angels-linked drug dealer, Daniel Bouchard.
+By contrast, Kane's former mistress, Patricia, believed that he had killed Labrasseur.
+However, he managed to persuade her that he had not killed Labrasseur and he was going to divorce his wife as he insisted that she was his one true love.
+On 1 June 1996 Patricia moved in with Kane into a Montreal apartment.
 Only in 2000 did Kane confess that he killed Labrasseur, and through admitted that he buried Boire's body, he continued to deny that he killed him.
-Kane in his reports stated that Labrasseur was a former soldier in the Canadian Army who an expert with explosives who had been building bombs for the Hells Angels.
+Kane in his reports stated that Labrasseur was a former soldier in the Canadian Army who was an expert with explosives who had been building bombs for the Hells Angels.
 Kane was correct that Labrasseur had indeed served in the Canadian Army, but Verdon discovered from looking at his service records that he had no explosives training beyond learning how to throw a hand grenade.
 Sher and Marsden wrote that Labrasseur was "a sad character, a bit of a simpleton with a cocaine addiction" and that Kane's claims that he was an expert bomb-maker who built bombs set off by car alarms and pagers were fanciful at best.
 Kane appeared to be trying to blame Labrasseur for the bombings that he had himself had committed.
 Sher and Marsden wrote that Kane probably killed Boire despite the way that he continued to pin the blame on Bouchard, a man he clearly disliked.